Steliosk9/CLI-App/README.md

 # CLI-App

-## LIRI is like iPhone's SIRI.
+ LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

-liri-node-app
-LIRI is a Language Interpretation and Recognition Interface.
-Use LIRI to get your latest tweets, find out about a song, or a movie, or just choose a random action from your own random file.

-Installs
+ ## Installs
 The package.json lists dependent node packages, but for your convenvice, these are the ones to install.

-Twitter
+## Twitter
 npm install twitter

-Spotify
+## Spotify
 npm install spotify

-Request
+## Request
 npm install request

-FS
+## FS
 npm install fs

-Simple Node Logger
+## Simple Node Logger
 npm install simple-node-logger

-Get Started
+##Get Started

 Here's a quick rundom of the commands you can use in LIRI.

-Get Tweets
-Retrieves up to your latest 20 tweets:

-node liri.js my-tweets

-Get Song Info
+## Get Song Info
 Retrieves song information for a track:

 node liri.js spotify-this-song "American Girl"

-Get Movie Info
+## Get Movie Info
 Retrieves movie information for a movie:

 node liri.js movie-this "Star Wars"

-Get Random Info
+## Get Random Info
 Gets random text inside a file and does what it says:

 node liri.js do-what-it-says